McChoc/BlocInterpreter/README.md

 var toString = x => x as string;
 ```

 Both syntax can be used to create asynchronous function by prefixing them with the `async` keyword.
 Asynchronous functions allow you to run multiple functions at the same time.
-When calling an asynchronous function, it instantly returns a [task](#task) and starts executing its body in the background.
+When calling an asynchronous function, it immediately returns a [task](#task) and starts executing its body in the background.
 The task returned can be used to retrieve the result of the function later.
 If the function throws an exception, the exception will be stored inside the task.

 ```csharp
 var foo = async () {